 -> Continue reading Spanish Healthcare system leads Europe on Outcomes & Data?

 This post was written by Brendan DUNPHY, CEO of C-BIA Consulting and first published on AIMed The following are notes penned by an AIMed Europe conference attendee, who listened intently as Dr Anthony Chang and other experts in the field of medical artificial intelligence explained how the emerging paradigm of medical AI would be powered

 -> Continue reading Notes from the AI Medicine Trenches part 2 – data and apps

 This post was written by Brendan DUNPHY, CEO of C-BIA Consulting and first published on AIMed In much of Healthcare, data is present but stranded, unloved and unused.
 It does not carry the burden of knowledge and decision-making it often does elsewhere.
 In some clinical scenarios it is more akin to a waste by product,

 -> Continue reading Are clinicians ready to let the data do the heavy lifting?

 Al Med by Brendan Dunphy, CEO at C-BIA Consulting Ltd. First published at AIMed in response to OPINION: AI will lead to job losses in NHS radiology.
 There is nothing new to the discussion of job losses in medicine, especially in radiology, as new technology has been impacting jobs and professions for thousands of years

 -> Continue reading Pilots and radiologists can have careers alongside AI

-Data is moving from being scarce and difficult to process to being abundant and easy to use The ODI was co-founded in 2012 by the inventor of the web Sir Tim Berners-Lee and Artificial Intelligence expert Sir Nigel Shadbolt to advocate for the innovative use of open data to affect positive change across the globe.
+Data is moving from scarce and difficult to abundant and easy The ODI was co-founded in 2012 by the inventor of the web Sir Tim Berners-Lee and Artificial Intelligence expert Sir Nigel Shadbolt.
+Its role is to advocate for the innovative use of open data to affect positive change across the globe.
+It is a

 -> Continue reading Open Data Institute (ODI)